How Advanced Analytics Helps Retailers Compete Against Behemoths Like Amazon And Wayfair

 Without data, there is no context into problems.
 Without data, there is no control over the outcome.
 But without the ability to aggregate data and analyze the inputs, even the best data is meaningless.

-Convey recently unveiled a new suite of Advanced Reporting modules as part of our Engage solution.
+Convey recently unveiled a new suite of transportation insights as part of our Discover solution.
 These standard reporting ‘packs’ are designed to help retailers compete in the marketplace that Amazon and Wayfair have created.
-The first ‘pack’ enables retailers to better manage carrier performance and compliance, both to contractual SLAs and customer promises.
+These reports enable retailers to better manage carrier performance and compliance, both to contractual SLAs and customer promises.

 Without data, there is no context into problems.
 Without data, there is no control over the outcome.
 But without the ability to analyze the inputs, even the best data is meaningless.